 Development of symptoms later in the season is directly related to the level of genetic resistance present in the cultivar.
 Soybean cultivars with higher susceptibility will develop a greater amount of root rot as well as a diagnostic chocolate-brown stem canker from the base of the plant extending up the stem, often accompanied by root rot.
-Plants that are severely affected by Phytophthora will appear wilted, the foliage will turn yellow, and the plants will die prematurely.

 Considering the extensive losses that were reported during the 1960s, Phytophthora root and stem rot has been managed effectively with a combination of host resistance, seed treatments, and improved drainage.
 Much of this success is due to major research efforts undertaken over the past two decades and continues today with check-off funding provided by the Ohio Soybean Council, Iowa Soybean Association, Minnesota Soybean Research and Promotion Council, North Central Soybean Research Program, and the United Soybean Board.

 As in many host–pathogen systems with a limited host range, there are major resistance genes, called Rps (Resistance Phytophthora sojae), in soybean for P. sojae.
 Most of the Rps genes have an immune type response or a very strong resistance response.